google/pytype/README.md

 * Windows is currently not supported unless you use [WSL][wsl].

 <sub>\*
-On Alpine Linux, installing may fail due to issues with upstream dependencies.
+On Alpine Linux, installation may fail due to issues with upstream dependencies.
 See the details of [this issue][scikit-build-issue] for a possible fix.
 <br />